- Dr John Parker

-John is Senior Lecturer in the History of Africa and Head of the Department of History at SOAS.
+John is Senior Lecturer in the History of Africa at SOAS.
 He is the author of ‘Making the Town: Ga State and Society in Early Colonial Accra’, ‘Tongnaab: The History of a West African God’ and ‘African History: A Very Short Introduction’.
 He is currently researching a book on the history of death and burial in Ghana and is editing ‘The Oxford Handbook of Modern African History’ with his colleague Richard Reid.

 Current Committee Membership